davepinch/pinchy.cc/content/posts/2026/2026-05-14-from-a-parking-lot-in-federal-way.md

 ---
-title: "From a parking lot in Federal Way" from a parking lot in: Federal Way page added of:
+title: "From a parking lot in Federal Way" at the moment: >-
+  I am in the middle of a huge update, currently at 1392 pending changes at the moment I write this (14th May 2026 at 6:01PM).
+Mary is at an appointment at **stan parente salons** and I am sitting in the car outside on my laptop. from a parking lot in: Federal Way page added of:
   - Long Island Slough